AlexCharlton/linden-scheme/README.md

     [macro] (define-render-rule [CLASS] (RULE-NAME [ARGS] ...)
 BODY ...)

 `define-render-rule` behaves much like `define-rule`, to be used for the rendering of an L-system.
 Render rules operate by side-effect only.
-The state variable `render-target` is provided to track the object that the L-system is rendering to.
-See `render-l-system` and [Manipulating state](#manipulating-state).
+The parameter `render-target` is provided to track the object that the L-system is rendering to.
+See `render-l-system` and [Turtle graphics](#turtle-graphics).

     [macro] (define-l-system CLASS (SUPER-CLASSES ...)
 (RULE [ARGS] ...))